-Every graduate student in Sound is guaranteed a Sonic Arts Fellowship each semester.
+Every graduate student in Sound is guaranteed employment within the department throughout the two year course of study as either Teaching Assistants or Graduate Assistants.
 These professional training positions range from traditional teaching assistantships to curating the Waveforms series, organizing and hosting the visiting artists series, maintaining the departmental website and blog, and running tutorial help labs for undergraduate courses.

 Fall semester critiques are organized by department, with panels representing the discipline.
 They provide you an opportunity to have your work evaluated by the department, look at your work from a disciplinary point of view, and reinforce the expectations for your graduate study.

 Spring semester critiques are interdisciplinary, with panel members of faculty, visiting artists, and peers from across SAIC departments.
 Interdisciplinary critiques in the spring semesters allow for a broader range of responses to the work, and are intended to assess the success of your work for a more general, yet highly informed, audience.